Glycogen-rich clear cell carcinoma of the breast

 Glycogen-rich clear cell tumors can be mistaken for fibroademona

-Histological features of glycogen rich clear cell breast carcinoma
+Histological features of glycogen rich clear cell Carcinoma of the Breast

 Glycogen rich clear cell breast cancers are frequently ER positive and PR negative